The CEO’s Information Problem

 This is the real problem AI should solve.
 Not “how can machines do human work?” but “how can humans get better information faster?”

 Most AI strategies focus on automation—eliminating tasks.
-That’s why 95% of them fail.
+That’s the mindset behind the 95% of organizations getting zero return on their AI investments.
 The organizations getting real value from AI have flipped the question.
-They’re not asking “what can AI do?”
-They’re asking “what decisions would we make better with better information?”

 The Information Gap